kokkos/kokkos.github.io/content/about/logos.md

 tags: ["Core"]
 ---

-When communicating about Kokkos, please use the current images instead of the older archived logos.
+When referencing Kokkos, please use the images below.

 # Main logo